romankurnovskii/leetcode-apps/explanations/1828/en.md

 **High-level approach**
 For each query circle, we check all points to see if they're inside the circle.
 A point is inside if the distance from the point to the circle center is less than or equal to the radius.

-![Circle with points inside and outside, showing distance calculations]

 **Brute force vs. optimized strategy**

   * **Brute Force:** For each query, check all points - this is O(q * p) which is acceptable for the given constraints.